Hamilton savors Canada win after Monaco blow

 “Did I need this?” he asked the spectators to raucous cheers.
 “I think so.”

+On his way to victory, Hamilton also replaced 1992 champion Nigel Mansell as the British driver to lead most laps in Formula One history.

-Bottas moved up one place from where he started, beating his fellow-Finn Kimi Raikkonen after the Ferrari driver spun following a pitstop.
+Bottas moved up one place from where he started, beating his fellow-Finn Kimi Raikkonen after the Ferrari driver spun following a pitstop, and looked forward to more podium appearances.

 Raikkonen finished fourth, ahead of team mate Sebastian Vettel who fought his way through the field from 18th at the start.